influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v0.10/examples/anomaly_detection.md

 ### Configuring Kapacitor for our UDF

-Add this snippet to your Kapacitor configuration file.
+Add this snippet to your Kapacitor configuration file (typically located at `/etc/kapacitor/kapacitor.conf`):

 ```
 [udf]